Grace One Church

 Evolved typography and color

-Typography and color were tuned to create clear hierarchy and highlight primary actions (such as “Plan Your Visit” and “Connect”), supporting a modern aesthetic that aligns with the contemporary tone of Grace One.
+Typography and color were tuned to create a clear hierarchy and highlight primary actions (such as “Plan Your Visit” and “Connect”), supporting a modern aesthetic that aligns with the contemporary tone of Grace One.

 Final solution